Ready to eliminate your debt with bankruptcy? Get Started

 Take a Debtor Education Course

 In North Carolina, Bankruptcy Administrators approve debtor education courses.
-Each district maintains a list of approved debtor education providers on its website.
+Each district has a list of approved debtor education providers:

 • Approved providers list for the Western District of North Carolina